cbatista8a/graphapi/Readme.md

 If you have any questions or need further assistance, feel free to reach out to the project maintainer:

 Author: Carlos Batista | [CubaDevOps](https://cubadevops.com) Founder

 Email: carlos.batista@cubadevops.com

 ### Acknowledgments

 [PrestaShop](https://www.prestashop.com/) - The e-commerce platform used as the foundation for this module.

-[Hacktoberfest](https://hacktoberfest.digitalocean.com/) - Celebrating open source contributions every October.
+[Hacktoberfest](https://hacktoberfest.digitalocean.com/) - for celebrating open source contributions every October and inspiring me to open this private repository to the community.

 We appreciate your interest in contributing to open source and hope you find this module useful!